graveljp/smugcli/README.md

 $ ./smugcli.py mkdir Photography/2017
 ```

-Similarily, albums can be created by doing:
+Similarly, albums can be created by doing:
 ```
 $ ./smugcli.py mkalbum 'Photography/2017/My new album'
 ```